 The primary measurement uncertainty arising from the use of estimates which may affect reported amounts, relates to the valuation of the provision for unpaid claims - see Note 6.

 f) Financial Instruments

-Changes in fair value are recognized in the Statement of Operations and Change in Net Financial Assets.
 Receivables and payables are measured at amortized cost.
 The carrying value of financial instruments approximate their fair value due to their short-term nature.